-Auto Pigmented Leather Care
+Auto Pigmented Leather Care Kit

 Leathers become dry and stiff and develop cracks from these stitching rows that are exposed to the element that leather dryness of its original fat and oil moisture contents evaporates from there.
 When leather is dry and stiffer, with flexing or stressing, it begins to develop cracks.
 When the cracking is connected, it will rip or tear under stress.

 The need to recondition the stitching rows because the cross-section is suede.
 These weak points of the leather need to be rejuvenated periodically into the leather structure to maintain its reap-tensile strength.
 Below the tensile tear strength of 1800 psi, the leather is venerable to crack, rip and tear.

 Use the leather problem-solving matrix for reference to match specific problems or levels of care.